pallets-eco/flask-sqlalchemy/docs/quickstart.rst

         return render_template("user/delete.html", user=user)

 You may see uses of ``Model.query`` to build queries.
-This is an older interface for queries that is considered legacy in SQLAlchemy 2.0.
+This is an older interface for queries that is considered legacy in SQLAlchemy.
 Prefer using ``db.session.execute(db.select(...))`` instead.

 See :doc:`queries` for more information about queries.